 A prime lens is one that has a fixed focal length and does not “zoom”.
 They tend to be much less expensive than good quality zoom lenses and to have larger apertures when wide open.
-This means the lens will let in lots of light, making it ideal for indoors and allowing for fast enough shutter speeds for action photos when outdoors.
-We had a prime lens weekly theme not too long ago, you can learn a little more about prime lenses in that post.
+This means the lens will let in lots of light, making it ideal for indoor photography and allowing for fast enough shutter speeds for action photos when outdoors.
+We had a prime lens theme not too long ago, you can learn a little more about prime lenses in that post.

 Large, wide open apertures (like f1.8 or f1.4) will also produce the lovely, dreamy, soft background that portrait photographers prize.
 In other words, a prime lens is a great investment in your photography.
 Going out to shoot with a prime lens on your camera is a great way to force yourself to move around a subject and search for the best focal distance and angle, rather than just zooming in from where you stand.